Prsnkmr231/Spam_Classifier/README.md

-This repository contains the source code for creating a spam classifier with the help of nltk library.
+**This repository contains the source code for creating a spam classifier with the help of nltk library.
-It also contains the spam data file for testing the source code.
+It also contains the spam data file for testing the source code**.

 Steps for Building the SPAM classifier project: